Short Manaslu Circuit Trek

 Today’s descent takes you through scenic valleys to Tilche, following rivers and passing waterfalls.
 The trail is dotted with wildflowers and offers beautiful valley scenery, providing a relaxing and picturesque trekking experience after the high pass.
 Along the way, you’ll see a variety of alpine flora, small villages, and riverside settlements.
 It’s a gentle day that allows you to reflect on your trek so far.
 You can take photos, and enjoy the serene mountain environment before the final day of trekking.

 Your final trekking day leads to Dharapani, a historic trailhead village.
-From here, a vehicle takes you back to Kathmandu or Pokhara, giving you time to reflect on the stunning landscapes, rivers, alpine meadows, and Himalayan peaks you experienced throughout the Manaslu Circuit.
+From here, a vehicle takes you back to Kathmandu or Pokhara, giving you time to reflect on the stunning landscapes, rivers, and Himalayan peaks you experienced throughout the Manaslu Circuit.

 On the drive back, you can enjoy the changing scenery from mountains to hills to the plains, capturing the final moments of your adventure.
 This day also gives trekkers a sense of accomplishment and the chance to appreciate the culture, villages, and natural beauty encountered throughout the Short Manaslu Circuit Trek.